mmiele/TechnicalNotes/DASH/Network/P4/samples/p4-basic-forwarding.md

 last update: 01/30/2022
 ---

-This example implements basic forwarding for IPv4.
+# P4 basic forawarding

+This article describes how to build and test a P4 example that implements **basic forwarding for IPv4**.
+The example derives from the one shown in the public repository [Implementing Basic Forwarding](https://github.com/p4lang/tutorials/tree/master/exercises/basic).

 In IPv4 forwarding, the **switch performs the following actions for every packet**: